National Collegiate Athletic Association: Emerging sports for women

 In addition to the above sports, the NCAA recognizes Emerging Sports for Women.
 These sports have roster (Division I) and scholarship (Division II) limitations for each sport, but do not currently have officially sanctioned NCAA championships.
 A member institution may use these sports to meet the required level of sports sponsorship for its division.
-An "Emerging Sport" must gain championship status (minimum 40 varsity programs for team sports, except 28 for Division III) within 10 years, or show steady progress toward that goal to remain on the list.
+An "Emerging Sport" must gain championship status (minimum 40 varsity programs for Division I team sports, 35 for Division II, 28 for Division III) within 10 years, or show steady progress toward that goal to remain on the list.
 Until then, it is under the auspices of the NCAA and its respective institutions.
 Emerging Sport status allows for competition to include club teams to satisfy the minimum number of competitions bylaw established by the NCAA.

-The five sports currently designated as Emerging Sports for Women are:
+The four sports currently designated as Emerging Sports for Women are: